joongbo/tta/README.md

 which is to predict all tokens in a sentence at once using only their context.
 Unlike "masked language model", T-TA has *self-masking* mechanism in order to avoid merely copying the input to output.
-Unlike BERT, which is for fine-tuning the entire pre-trained model, T-TA is especially beneficial to obtain contextual embeddings, which are fixed representations of each input token generated from the hidden layers of the trained language model.
+Unlike BERT (which is for fine-tuning the entire pre-trained model), T-TA is especially beneficial to obtain contextual embeddings, which are fixed representations of each input token generated from the hidden layers of the trained language model.

-T-TA is a variant of the [BERT](https://arxiv.org/abs/1810.04805) model arhitecture, which is mostly a standard [Transformer](https://arxiv.org/abs/1706.03762) architecture.
+T-TA model architecture is based on the [BERT](https://arxiv.org/abs/1810.04805) model architecture, which is mostly a standard [Transformer](https://arxiv.org/abs/1706.03762) architecture.
 Our code is based on [Google's BERT github](https://github.com/google-research/bert), which includes methods for building customized vocabulary, preparing the Wikipedia dataset, etc.

-### This code is tested on:
+#### This code is tested on the environment:

 ```
+Ubuntu 14.04 LTS
 Python 3.6.10
 TensorFlow 1.12.0
 ```

 ## Usage of the T-TA